Rjbatty is a comic book aficionado and critic from Irvine, California.

 I became disabled at the age of 55 and qualified for SSDI.
-I had a combination of defects, ranging from a heart problem to a dislocated spinal disc, to psychiatric disorders as a result of multiple operations on an ameloblastoma on my upper jaw.
-That thing is still with me, as are the other ailments.
-In a sense I had no choice but for early, early retirement.
-I didn't get paid a lot, but I got by until my wife developed her own dysfunctions and had to put in in a claim for SSDI.
-Since the claim took so long to process, we ended up selling everything, including our wedding rings.
+I had a combination of defects I had no choice about, ailments that are still with me: a heart problem, a dislocated spinal disc, and psychiatric disorders as a result of multiple operations on an ameloblastoma on my upper jaw.
+I had no choice but early, early retirement.
+I didn't get paid a lot from SSDI, but I got by until my wife developed her own dysfunctions and had to put in in her own claim for SSDI.
+While her claim was being processed, which took months, we ended up selling everything, including our wedding rings.

 Politically, we've learned a lot about the US and how it cares for its disadvantaged individuals.
 This has been a real awakening.
 We are both college grads, and can barely grasp the disdain that is built into the US system of government.

 And as for the pantries?
 Do they offer good, wholesome food?
 No way.
 Visit one sometime and you'll see.
 The bananas are blackened.
 The bread is stale.
-There's a strict limit on canned foods -- as if they were all primo goods (how can a can of tuna or creamed corn be primo?).
+There's a strict limit on canned foods—as if they were all primo goods (how can a can of tuna or creamed corn be primo?).
 All the stuff seems to come from supermarkets that are about to dump the junk.
-I have to wonder: where does all of there good stuff go?
+I have to wonder: where does all of their good stuff go?
 You can hardly find any fruit or vegetables.

 The Homeless and Obviously Starving

 This is America, people.
 This is what we provide people who can barely make it.
 This is pure charity.
 The government provides NOTHING.
 Somehow we can afford billions on wasted defense enterprises, but we have NOTHING to feed the poor.
 We have NOTHING to provide the homeless with shelter.
-The government depends entirely upon charities to fill in the blanks, well, I'm sorry, other countries do a hell of a lot better than us, and I hope that those eight men who are consuming the wealth of the nation are really, really happy individuals.
-Some people just need help -- not fake help like dying flowers, but real help.
+The government depends entirely upon charities to fill in the blanks, well, I'm sorry, other countries do a hell of a lot better than us, and I hope that those eight rich men who are consuming the wealth of the nation are really, really happy individuals.
+Some people just need help—not fake help like dying flowers, but real help.

 Funny thing.
 When you seek help from some outlet group, they hand you a photocopied group of sheets with various hyperlinks.
 When you click on the hyperlinks, they refer you back to your starting point.
 Thus, the whole thing becomes circular and meaningless.
 "If you want information about "x" call ____.
 You call and it brings you back to your point of origin.
 Thus, probably unknowingly, these good-will charities are just participating in a great charade of beneficence.
-Because folks, there is nothing behind these various charities -- although on the surface it may seem like there must be a lot to them.
+Because folks, there is nothing behind these various charities—although on the surface it may seem like there must be a lot to them.
 There isn't.
-The same holds true for Affordable Housing -- most of it is a sham.
+The same holds true for Affordable Housing—most of it is a sham.

-Maybe, maybe, in the next four to eight years, we will see the spine of some American spirit that really and truthfully keeps people fed and sheltered.
+Maybe, maybe, in the next four to eight years, we will see the rise of some American spirit that really and truthfully plans to keep people fed and sheltered.
 People who are eating stale raisin bread don't care about a wall with Mexico.
 They just want better food.
 And who can blame them?

-I suspect that that there are a lot of people like us -- people on the fringe.
+I suspect that there are a lot of people like us -- people on the fringe.
 Oh, we can get by with bread and water, but it's not what we're used to.
 Is that the new America?
 If so, it's very sad and wasteful.
 To the higher-ups, I would only say, examine your waste.